The Hunted Stag

 The Hunted Stag is an 1833 oil painting by the British artist Edwin Landseer.
 It shows a stag hunted by hounds in a mountain stream.
 It is the first in a series of works by Landseer featuring stags at bay.
 It is also known by the alternative title Deer and Deer Hounds in a Mountain Torrent.

 The work was displayed at the Royal Academy Exhibition of 1833 at Somerset House in London.
-It received less attention than Landseer's other submission A Jack in Office, but was praised in the The Athenaeum for it's "truth exalted by feeling and skill".
+It received less attention than Landseer's other submission A Jack in Office, but was praised in The Athenaeum for its "truth exalted by feeling and skill".
+It was part of the Vernon Gift to the National Gallery in 1847.
 Today the painting is in the collection of the Tate Britain in Pimlico.